Natooz/MidiTok/README.md

 [![Downloads](https://static.pepy.tech/badge/miditok)](https://pepy.tech/project/MidiTok)
 [![Code style](https://img.shields.io/badge/code%20style-ruff-000000.svg)](https://github.com/astral-sh/ruff)

-MidiTok can tokenize MIDI files, i.e. convert them into sequences of tokens ready to be fed to models such as Transformer, for any generation, transcription or MIR task.
+MidiTok can tokenize MIDI and abc files, i.e. convert them into sequences of tokens ready to be fed to models such as Transformer, for any generation, transcription or MIR task.
-MidiTok features most known [MIDI tokenizations](https://miditok.readthedocs.io/en/latest/tokenizations.html) (e.g. [REMI](https://arxiv.org/abs/2002.00212), [Compound Word](https://arxiv.org/abs/2101.02402)...), and is built around the idea that they all share common parameters and methods.
+MidiTok features most known [music tokenizations](https://miditok.readthedocs.io/en/latest/tokenizations.html) (e.g. [REMI](https://arxiv.org/abs/2002.00212), [Compound Word](https://arxiv.org/abs/2101.02402)...), and is built around the idea that they all share common parameters and methods.
 Tokenizers can be trained with [Byte Pair Encoding (BPE)](https://aclanthology.org/2023.emnlp-main.123/) and [Unigram](https://aclanthology.org/P18-1007/), and it offers data augmentation methods.

 MidiTok is integrated with the Hugging Face Hub 🤗!
 Don't hesitate to share your models to the community!